-- Part one is where you list your car’s information, including its year, make, model, VIN and purchase date.
+- Part one: List your car’s information, including its year, make, model, VIN and purchase date.

-- Part two is where you calculate how much your credit is worth if you bought your vehicle for business or investment purposes.
+- Part two: Calculate how much your credit is worth if you bought your vehicle for business or investment purposes.

-- Part three is where you calculate how much your credit is worth if you bought your vehicle for personal use.
+- Part three: Calculate how much your credit is worth if you bought your vehicle for personal use.

 Once you fill out Form 8936, you’ll report your credit amount on Form 1040 if you bought your vehicle for personal use or Form 3800 if you bought it for business use.
 Or you can use it to pay down an existing alternative minimum tax bill if you have one.

 Related tax credits or deductions